How to get luckier (Study of professional gamblers shows how ‘luck’ can be learned)

 So, how do you get lucky?

-Work hard at being good at what you like to do.
-(There’s nothing luckier than being successful at a job you enjoy going to.)
-Then take any opportunity to gain, hone and prove your skills.
+So take any opportunity you can to learn, hone and prove your skills.
 This may mean taking some low-paying or volunteer, short-term or less-than-ideal jobs.
 But the point is to put yourself in the position to be ready for opportunity when it knocks on your door.
 Gain the skills, experience and connections however you can.

 You can also increase the chances of getting that knock by putting yourself out there as much as possible.
 Have up-to-date online resumes.
 Large corporations have their own internal resume databases; post yours in the ones that interest you through their own career sites.
 Have professional and engaging online profiles on social networks.
 And network.
 Let your connections know what you are interested in and what it is that you can do.